jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 #### DSP/intermediary/buying entities responsibilities are to:

-4. (Optional) Pull in SKADNetwork hash tables from SSP/SDK API, if ingesting `skadnhash` and `hashdomain` values
+4. (Optional) Pull in SKADNetwork hash tables from each SSP/SDK API separately, if ingesting `skadnhash` and `hashdomain` values

 ### Generating the SKAdNetwork standard hash